-Cobá was a powerful Mayan city, prior to the splendor of Chichén Itzá.
-In this area was found the Stele One that set December 21st, 2012 as the end of an era in the Mayan calendar –some were sure it was the end of the world.
+Cobá was a poweful Prehispanic city, prior to the splendor of Chichén Itzá.
+In this area was found the Mayan Stele One that set December 21st, 2012 as the end of an era in the Mayan calendar –some were sure it was the end of the world.

 Atop of Nohoch Mul

-The stone steles found among Cobá were useful to the archaeologist to have more information about the ancient Mayan costumes.
+The stone steles found among }cobá were useful to the archaeologist to have more information about the ancient local costumes.
 Some depict how they dressed, rituals, and even they found that this was the original name of the city.

 Cenotes and lagoons

 Cobá means ‘punched water’ and this ancient city was different from others since it was self-sufficient regarding water; it has five lagoons and cenotes in the surrounding area.
 The main ones are Cobá and Macanxoc which are close to the main entrance.

 Take a tour to Cobá, the archaeological site in the middle of the jungle.
 You can combine it with a visit to the Tulum archaeological site or enjoy the all-inclusive Xel-Há park to enjoy an unforgettable day.